 1# User Journey

 The user journey is the first pillar of digital marketing.
-It maps out the customer’s experience with your brand, from their initial engagement with you to their ultimate purchase and post-purchase behaviour.
+It maps out the customer’s experience with your brand, from their initial engagement with you to their ultimate purchase and post-purchase behavior.

 It typically starts with the awareness stage and ends with product or service purchase and brand advocacy: